Ron Ottinger, Executive Director

 Teresa is an accomplished nonprofit professional with experience in program creation and management, needs assessments, program research and evaluation, advocacy and campaigns, systems, performance audits and compliance, strategic planning and direction, and general leadership and management.
 As the co-founder of San Diego United Parents for Education, Teresa has experience and knowledge in education reform efforts from the local to federal level in advocating and empowering the most under-engaged stakeholders in the education system.
 Teresa holds a California multiple-subject teaching credential and was the co-creator of a long-running early-childhood education program in San Diego.
 Teresa is a graduate of the University of San Diego’s Master of Arts in Nonprofit Leadership and Management program.

-Amanda Hanno, Grants and Communications Manager
+Amanda Hanno, Finance and Operations Manager

 Kumar Garg, Senior Strategic Advisor